elixir-europe/rdmkit/pages/your_domain/biomolecular_simulation_data.md

 * Data size
 Data generated in the biomolecular simulation field is growing at an alarming pace.
 Making this data available to the scientific community sometimes means transferring them to a long-term storage, and even this a priori straightforward process can be cumbersome because of the large data size.

-## External Links - Further References
+## External links - further references
 * [Sharing Data from Molecular Simulations](https://doi.org/10.1021/acs.jcim.9b00665)
 * [Ten simple rules on how to create open access and reproducible molecular simulations of biological systems](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006649)
 * [Surviving the deluge of biosimulation data](https://doi.org/10.1002/wcms.1449)